jmmalqui/turing/README.md

 ./turing <Input String> <Instruction File>
 ```
  ### Input String
- An string that the machine would use as its tape
+ An string that the machine would use as its tape.
- If the Input String is rejected by the machine, it would output "Reject"
+ If the Input String is rejected by the machine, it would output "Reject".
 ### Instruction File
  This file should contain the instructions that the Turing machine will follow.
 Each instruction should follow this syntax: